Biosticianenoch/Machine-Learning-for-Stroke/README.md

 **Machine-Learning-for-Stroke**

-This repository contains various machine learning models trained on a stroke dataset using Caret in R. The repository also contains an interactive screening to developed by shiny to assess individuals who are at risk of developing stroke
+This repository contains a collection of machine learning models developed using the caret package in R, all trained on a stroke dataset to predict the likelihood of stroke occurrence.
+In addition to the model training scripts, the repository includes an interactive stroke risk screening tool built with Shiny.
+This user-friendly web application allows individuals to input relevant health and lifestyle information to assess their risk of developing a stroke.
+The tool is designed to support early detection and personalized prevention strategies by leveraging the predictive capabilities of the trained machine learning models.

 **Study Objective**